academo/grotbutton/README.md

 * Make sure to keep the button pressed for at least 5 seconds while it boots up
 * The button will start in AP mode and you can configure it again by connecting to it with your phone or computer

+### Authenticated webhooks

+You can set headers in the configuration form.
+If your endpoint requires authentication you can add a header for it. e.g:

+> [!CAUTION]
+> All form information is stored in plain text.
+Someone with physical access to your button could read it.

 ## Troubleshooting

 ### Button doesn't connect to the wifi and goes back to AP mode every time